insidewhy/domos/README.md

  * full source - http://nuisanceofcats.github.com/domos/domos.src.js
  * minified    - http://nuisanceofcats.github.com/domos/domos.min.js

-Domos can optionally be used as a require module and when require is not available the API is exported to the global object "window.domos".
+domos can optionally be used as a require module and when require is not available the API is exported to the global object "window.domos".

 ## API
 [domos API](/doc/api.md)